 We recognize we serve not only our students, but their families as well.
 Our parent involvement opportunities include the traditional parent participation in School Site Council, English Learner Advisory Committee and Parent-Teacher Association as well as attendance at events such as Back-to-School Night and Parent/Teacher Conferences.
-We strive to go much further than these typical involvement opportunities by providing opportunities for involvement in parent information-sharing seminars, Family Nights, Read Across America Day, our Festivals, the Van Buren Family Picnics, Movie Nights, Dances, Winter Performance, Talent Show, 100 Mile Club events, and classroom parent volunteer opportunities.
+We strive to go much further than these typical involvement opportunities by providing opportunities for involvement in parent information-sharing seminars, English-language Arts and Math Nights, Read Across America Day, our Harvest and Spring Festivals, the Van Buren Family Picnics, Movie Nights, Dances, Talent Shows, 100 Mile Club events, and classroom parent volunteer opportunities.

-School Site Council (SSC)
+School Site Council